-During these missions the EJN started the process selecting media houses in each target country of the project to support further actions to promote internal good governance using the principles of ethical audits.
+During these missions, the EJN started the process of selecting media houses in each target country of the project to support further actions to promote internal good governance using the principles of ethical audits.

 The following agreed to further work in this area:

 In Montenegro the EJN joined a new European Union project in co-operation with the Montenegro Media Institute and the Peace Institute to support ethics and good governance in local media, which launched in February 2018;

 In Macedonia the EJN is supporting efforts to create a new Association of Print Media and a separate Association of Editors.
 At present the journalism Code of Ethics applies only to journalists, not editors nor owners;